Postman Alternatives

 Try Apidog

 Apidog combines what Postman, Stoplight, and ReadMe do separately: API design, testing, mock servers, and auto-generated docs in one tool.
-Free covers up to 4 team members; Basic at $9 per user per month is below Postman Basic at $19 with broader functionality.
-For teams whose API workflow spans design through documentation, Apidog is shaped right and using three separate tools is the friction Apidog targets.
+The free tier covers up to four team members; Basic at $9 per user per month opens unlimited team size and advanced mock.

 Strengths